 Laboratory testing, such as microscopic examination and chemical analysis, can be performed on other fluids from the body besides blood.

 The results help supplement those obtained from blood testing.

-The Clinical Biochemistry section provides 24/7 services for analysing biochemical constituents in body fluids such as blood, urine, cerebrospinal fluid, pleural fluid, ascitic fluid, etc. It offers a wide range of routine and non-routine tests to assist clinicians in the diagnosis and management of a variety of diseases.
+The Clinical Biochemistry section provides 24/7 services for analyzing biochemical constituents in blood, urine, cerebrospinal fluid and other body fluids.
+A wide range of tests are offered to assist clinicians in the diagnosis and management of diseases.

 The Microbiology section offers a 24/7 service for the diagnosis of clinically relevant acute and chronic infections.
 A wide range of assays spanning bacteriology and mycology are performed on a combination of automated platforms and manual systems with highly skilled personnel, to provide a comprehensive infection science service.
 In addition, we offer microbial surveillance tests on both clinical and environmental samples.